Flat bands and topological phase transition in entangled Su-Schrieffer-Heeger chains: Flat bands in an entangled SSH polymeric system

 \subsection{Discerning the flat bands}

 We explain our scheme for the first two of the geometries in Fig.~\ref{fig1}.
 The third geometry in Fig.~\ref{fig1}(c) is also dealt with in a similar fashion.
-However, we skip the details here as the four-strand effective ladder network in this case looks cumbersome.
+However, we skip the details here as the four-strand effective ladder network, in this case, looks cumbersome.

 Using the set of Eq.~\eqref{diffeqn}, we decimate out the amplitudes $\psi_j$ corresponding to the nodal points with coordination number four in Fig.~\ref{fig1}(a) and (b).
-The sites surviving the decimation are the cyan colored ones.
-The decimation maps the figures into a two-strand and a three-strand ladder respectively, where each surviving site has an energy dependent potential, and energy dependent hopping integrals, ranging beyond the nearest neighbor.
-The range of hopping increases to second neighbor for Fig.~\ref{ladder}(a) and to the second and third neighbors for Fig.~\ref{ladder}(b).
+The sites surviving the decimation are the cyan-colored ones.
+The decimation maps the figures into a two-strand and a three-strand ladder respectively, where each surviving site has an energy-dependent potential, and energy dependent hopping integrals, ranging beyond the nearest neighbor.
+The range of hopping increases to the second neighbor for Fig.~\ref{ladder}(a) and to the second and third neighbors for Fig.~\ref{ladder}(b).
 The different colors represent the different ranges of interaction on the ladder network.

 The difference equations for the two cases cited above are written conveniently in matrix form.
 The equations are, .2in

 for the two-strand case, and,

 for the three-strand case respectively.
 Here, we have defined